northbright/Notes/hardware/huawei/manage-huawei-airengine9700-via-web.md

 ## Configure AP
 Use Config Wizard for AP.

+#### Create AP Group
+We can use `default` AP Group for APs.
+But if we need to do some customization(e.g. 5 GHz DCA Channel Set), create a new AP group is recommended.

+* Go to AP Config > AP Group > Create
+* AP Group Name: XX(e.g. `group1`)
+* Copy parameters from other groups: `default`

+#### Create Regulatory Domain Profile for Radio Management
+Default frequency bandwidth of 5G DCA Channel Set is 20 MHz, We can set it to 80 MHz to increase the connection speed.
+To do this, create a Regulatory Domain Profile and apply it to `group1`.

+* Go to AP Config > AP Group > Click the group(e.g. `group1`)
+* Click Radio Managment > Regulatory Domain Profile
+* Regulatory Domain Profile > Click "Create" Button
+* Profile Name: e.g. `radio1`
+* Copy parameters from other profiles: e.g. `default`
+* Click OK and `group1` Use `radio1` as Regulatory Domain Profile
+* Go to "5 GHz DCA Channel Set"
+  * Frequency bandwidth > Select 80 MHz
+  * Channel Set: Check All Channels
+* Apply

 #### AP Going Online
 Go to Config Wizard > AP Going Online.